Here For You

 After Hours Support/Crisis Line

-Anytime the Counseling Center is closed, a mental health professional is available to provide support and connect you with resources.
+Any time Counseling Services is closed, a mental health professional is available to provide support and connect you with resources.
 This line is available to all UO students, regardless of where they are located.
-When the Counseling Center is open, this number directs to the front desk.
+When Counseling Services is open, this number directs to the front desk.

-The University Counseling Center is providing teletherapy services for students physically located in Oregon, Arizona, California, Colorado, Massachusetts, Michigan, Minnesota, Nevada, New York, Texas, Utah, Virginia, and Washington.
-Call the Counseling Center at 541-346-3227 during our hours of operation to schedule a telemental health intake.
-After your intake is scheduled, you will be sent a link to the forms you need to complete before your intake appointment.
-You will also be sent a link to connect with your intake therapist via Zoom.
+UO Counseling Services is providing teletherapy services.
+Call Counseling Services at 541-346-3227 during our hours of operation to schedule a clinical consult.
+After your appointment is scheduled, you will be sent a link to the forms you need to complete before your appointment.
+You will also be sent a link to connect with a therapist via Zoom.

-Even though students located in certain states can participate in telemental health services with the Counseling Center, some of you may prefer to find mental health resources in your home communities.
+Even though students located in certain states can participate in telemental health services with Counseling Services, some of you may prefer to find mental health resources in your home communities.
 Because we are not licensed to provide telemental health services in all states, students may need to find mental health support where you currently reside.
 Our case managers can talk with you about how to find that support.
-Call the Counseling Center at 541-346-3227 and ask to schedule a phone consultation with one of our case managers.
+Call Counseling Services at 541-346-3227 and ask to schedule a phone consultation with one of our case managers.

 After-Hours Support and Crisis Line

 Our support and crisis line is open to all students regardless of location.
-Call 541-346-3227 to talk to a mental health professional when the Counseling Center is closed.
+Call 541-346-3227 to talk to a mental health professional when Counseling Services is closed.

-If you have any questions about your options for mental health support, call the Counseling Center at 541-346-3227.
+If you have any questions about your options for mental health support, call Counseling Services at 541-346-3227.
 We will have the next available counselor return your call to discuss your options and to answer your questions.

 We will be adding new content including self-help resources, links to digital mental health resources, and our own webinar format programs on topics relevant to student mental health to our website throughout spring term.
 Please visit our website regularly to see what’s new.